 The Down Under

 A renaissance is happening on the river at the Down Under.
-After being closed for years, this old-time favorite of locals and visitors alike on the intracoastal waterway is being revived by new owners and management.
-After undergoing major renovations, the long-awaited debut of the restaurant is highly anticipated around Fernandina.
-(UPDATE: Hurricane Irma delayed the opening, now anticipated to be during the first week of October 2017.)
+Closed for nine years, this old-time favorite seafood restaurant of locals and visitors alike on the Intracoastal Waterway is being revived by new owners and management.
+After undergoing major renovations, the long-awaited debut is highly anticipated around Fernandina.
+UPDATE: NOW OPEN, see photos, read “Dining and Drinks Dockside at the Downunder.“